systemboot/systemboot/README.md

 #### 2) Add netvars.json to disk
-The `netvars.json` has to be placed at `/` on any of the blockdevices in the system. `ipboot` will check any device listed unter `/sys/class/blck` and searches the file at root level of the filesystem
+The `netvars.json` has to be placed at `/` on any of the blockdevices in the system. `stboot` will check any device listed unter `/sys/class/blck` and searches the file at root level of the filesystem

 ### Boot Configuration